What colour should I paint my kitchen walls? What colour for my living room wall or my window frames?

 If you focus on these emotions and write them down in words, the designer will then be in charge of the look.
 Capturing the mood that the words suggest creating a space that feels right to you.

 Now, how do you want the room to feel?

 Warm & fun?
 Simple & approachable?

-Look for delicate, cool and muted colours.
-Undertone is keyword.
-In general this type of interior shows attention to details, quality and a love for symmetry.
+Look for delicate, cool, and muted colours.
+Undertone is a keyword.
+In general, this type of interior shows attention to details, quality, and a love for symmetry.

 **Please notice that I talked about cool and warm colours.
 To understand this concept (which is often misinterpreted) consider that it's not true that blues are cold and yellows are warm; not always at least.
 Red and yellow are just more obviously warm than blue and green, but you can have warm blues and cool reds.
 Renate Hering-Shepherd explains this very well in this article about warm and cool colours**